zhengqili/MegaDepth/README.md

 ```bash
     python SDR_compute.py
 ```
-* If you want to run our model on arbitrary Internet photos, please download pretrained model from http://www.cs.cornell.edu/projects/megadepth/dataset/models/best_generalization_net_G.pth, which has much better generalization ability (qualitatively speaking) to completely unknown scenes.
+* If you want to run our model on arbitrary Internet photos, please download pretrained model from http://www.cs.cornell.edu/projects/megadepth/dataset/models/best_generalization_net_G.pth, which has much better generalization ability (qualitatively speaking) to completely unknown scenes (Note: for clarification, this model is for the purpose of demo and is used for more general purpose.
+We train the network on top of DIW pretrained weights.
+It should have better performance than what mentioned in the paper, if you want to compare yours with our method, you should use the number mentioned in the paper).